efraimnabil/GetPayInStore/README.md

-# GetPayIn - React Native Coding Challenge
+# GetPayIn - React Native

 This repository contains the source code for the GetPayIn 3-page store application, built with React Native and Expo.
 The application is designed with a modern, scalable architecture and a focus on code quality, user experience, and robustness.